 Our team constantly seeks to develop and utilise new tools and technologies in order to deliver the most efficient and cost-effective services to our clients.

-Caroline Alsweiler – Director, Clinical Trials Manager
+Caroline Alsweiler – Managing Director

 Caroline Alsweiler started her career in clinical research at Guy’s Hospital, London.
 After a number of years she returned to New Zealand where she joined GLCC in early 2004.

 During her involvement in the clinical research industry she has gained experience as a Senior Clinical Research Associate, Project Manager and Data Manager.
 She is highly skilled in all areas of clinical research with a depth of knowledge which covers many aspects of the industry.
-Caroline writes and conducts all of the training courses as part of her role at GLCC and is often invited to speak at industry events.
+Caroline writes and conducts all of the industry training courses as part of her role at GLCC and is often invited to speak at industry events.

-Caroline is a Certified Clinical Research Associate with the Association of Clinical Research Professionals and is a past member of the New Zealand Association of Clinical Research (NZACRes) Executive Committee.
+Caroline is a Certified Clinical Research Associate with the Association of Clinical Research Professionals (US) and is a past member of the New Zealand Association of Clinical Research (NZACRes) Executive Committee.

 Caroline currently sits on The University of Auckland Human Participants Ethics Committee.

-Professor Harvey White – Director
+Professor Harvey White -Clinical Director